Scanpath Prediction in Panoramic Videos via Expected Code Length Minimization: Related Work

 \subsection{Scanpath Prediction in \mdegr Images and Videos}

-For scanpath prediction in \mdegr images, Assens~\etal~\cite{assens2017saltinet} advocated the concept of the ``saliency volume'' as a sequence of time-indexed saliency maps in the ERP format as the prediction target.
-Scanpaths can be sampled from the predicted saliency volume based on maximum likelihood with IOR.
+For scanpath prediction in \mdegr images, Assens~\etal~\cite{assens2017saltinet} proposed the concept of ``saliency volume'' as a sequence of time-indexed saliency maps in the ERP format.
+Scanpaths can be sampled from the predicted saliency volume based on maximum likelihood with inhibition.
 Zhu~\etal~\cite{zhu2018prediction} clustered and organized the most salient areas into a graph.
 Scanpaths were generated by maximizing the graph weights.
-Assens~\etal~\cite{assens2018pathgan} combined the mean squared error (MSE) with an adversarial loss to encourage realistic scanpath generation.
-Similarly, Martin~\etal~\cite{martin2022scangan360} trained a generative adversarial network (GAN) with the MSE replaced by a loss term based on dynamic time warping~\cite{muller2007dynamic}.
-Kerkouri~\etal~\cite{kerkouri2022salypath360} adopted a differentiable version of the \texttt{argmax} operation to sample fixations memorylessly, and leveraged saliency prediction as an auxiliary task.
+Later, they~\cite{zhu2020learning} introduced deep reinforcement learning to predict head movements (HM) based on viewport images.
+Assens~\etal~\cite{assens2018pathgan} combined MSE with an adversarial loss to encourage realistic scanpath generation.
+Similarly, Martin~\etal~\cite{martin2022scangan360} trained a generative adversarial network (GAN) with MSE replaced by a dynamic time warping-based loss~\cite{muller2007dynamic}.
+Kerkouri~\etal~\cite{kerkouri2022salypath360} adopted a differentiable \texttt{argmax} surrogate to sample fixations memorylessly, with saliency prediction as an auxiliary task.